MAPF-Competition/web_resource/Competition Setup.md

 ## The Central Controller

 The central controller is responsible for the correct operation of robots in the environment.
-It tracks the current positions of all robots and issues commands to them, regulating their next actions.
+It tracks the current positions of all robots and it issues commands, to have the robots execute specific actions.
+The controller also tracks the current assignment of each robot, and the progress that robots are making toward completing their assigned tasks.

 ### Planner and Path Planning

-To determine which command to issue to each robot, the controller relies on a component known as **the planner**, which you must implement (for the path planning track and the combined track).
+To determine which command to issue to each robot, the controller relies on a component known as the **path planner**, which you must implement (for the Path Planning Track and the Combined Track).
 The controller calls the planner at each timestep.
-The planner's role is to return one valid command for each robot.
+The planner's role is to return one valid command for each robot at each timestep.
 If the planner fails to provide a valid set of commands (one for each robot) or does not complete its computation in time, the controller instructs all robots to **wait in place** until the next timestep.

 In the following example, we have illustrated two different scenarios:

-- **Path with Collision:**  The "collision" figure shows a scenario where two robots’ routes intersect, leading to an expected collision.
-This highlights the importance of effective path planning, as failure to account for other robots' movements can result in collisions, delays, or even the failure of the robots to complete their tasks.
+- **Path with Collision:**  The "collision" figure shows a scenario where two robots’ routes intersect at timestep 5.
+Failing to account for the movements of other robots leads to delays.
+Without a feasible plan at timestep 5, the controller tells all robots to wait.

-- **Collision-Free Path:** In contrast, the path in the "collision-free" figure is carefully planned so that the robots avoid each other entirely, finishing their tasks without any conflicts.
+- **Collision-Free Path:** The "collision-free" figure shows a carefully planned situation where robots avoid each other.
+Both robots finish their tasks without any delays.

+Effective path planning is crucial, for completing assignments as efficiently as possible.

 <div style="text-align: center;">